 Best Time to Hike Cirque of the Towers

-You can usually count on the snow-free conditions by mid-to-late July.
-The weather is wonderful then but do note that the mosquitos can be horrendous.
+You can usually count on snow-free conditions by mid-to-late July.
+The weather is wonderful then but note that the mosquitos can be horrendous.

 Both times we hiked the Cirque of the Towers were the last week of August.
 There were almost no mosquitos when we went, the nightly low was around 40 degrees, and the high reached about 70.

-Prime time last through all of September.
-September may be a tad colder than late august but if you’re lucky, you may even be able to score this hike when fall colors are filling the Cirque.
+Prime time lasts through all of September.
+September may be a tad colder than late August but if you’re lucky, you may even be able to score this hike when fall colors are filling the Cirque.